xironix/bot-command/PROJECT_TRACKING.md

   - Enhanced Elasticsearch client to properly handle SSL certificates
   - Updated configuration to support both secure and non-secure environments
   - Added detailed documentation for Docker environment management
+- Refactored code to remove duplication across modules:
+  - Created a common StatsTracker utility for thread-safe stats management
+  - Implemented a standardized FileHandler for all file processing operations
+  - Developed a BaseAsyncClient class for consistent client lifecycle management
+  - Added standardized error handling with retry logic via RetryHandler
+  - Removed duplicate file parsing code from MessageParser
+  - Refactored ElasticsearchManager to use BaseAsyncClient
+  - Refactored MongoDBManager to use BaseAsyncClient
+  - Added safe operation decorators to database methods
+  - Enhanced error handling in the Coordinator
+  - Added retry capabilities to critical database operations

 ## Security Enhancements
 - Elasticsearch and Kibana now communicate over HTTPS with SSL/TLS